José Carlos Villarreal

-José Carlos Villarreal Peinado (born 10 May 1997) is a Mexican middle distance runner.
+José Carlos Villarreal Peinado (born 10 May 1997) is a Mexican middle-distance runner.
 He is the 2019 Pan American Games champion at 1500 meters.

 Prep

 He moved to the United States with his family at age 6, graduating from Rio Rico High School in Rio Rico, Arizona.
-He converted to middle distance running from the 400 meters.
+He converted to middle-distance running from the 400 meters.
 On his 17th birthday, he led his high school team to the AIA Division 3 Track & Field state championship, winning the 800 meters and 1600 meters (in record time).
 He was also state champion in cross country.

 NCAA

 Next, Victor Ortiz-Rivera, James Smith, Camron Herron, Carlos Villarreal won 2020 Mountain Pacific Sports Federation Distance Medley Relay title representing the University of Arizona.
-Villarreal is a NCAA Division 1 All-American in 1500 m earning it at 2019 NCAA Division I Outdoor Track and Field Championships in Austin, Texas and placed 4th in the mile at 2019 NCAA Division I Indoor Track and Field Championships.
+Villarreal is an NCAA Division I All-American in 1500 m earning it at 2019 NCAA Division I Outdoor Track and Field Championships in Austin, Texas and placed 4th in the mile at 2019 NCAA Division I Indoor Track and Field Championships.